opendatateam/udata/docs/extending.md

 ### Translations

-Any registered plugin may also expose translations in its roots module `translations` directory.
+Any registered plugin may also expose translations in its root module `translations` directory.
-They will automatically discovered and loaded if the plugin is enabled.
+They will be automatically discovered and loaded if the plugin is enabled.

 ## Contributing

-At last but not least, if none of hte above match your needs, you can also contribute to the core udata project and submit some contributions.
+Last but not least, if none of the above match your needs, you can also contribute to the core udata project and submit some contributions.

 See [the Contributing Guide](contributing-guide)